MachineLemonade/docs/v0.8/local-kube_pod_operator.md

 **Note:** This file does contain a key to connect to your local Kubernetes cluster, so you may want to add this file to `.gitignore` so it’s not pushed to your git repo.

-Airflow
+### Airflow
-The KubePodOperator is available in Airflow 1.10 or later so make sure your Dockerfile is using a 1.10 image. example `FROM astronomerinc/ap-airflow:0.7.5-1.10.2-onbuild`.
+The KubePodOperator is available in Airflow 1.10 or later so make sure your Dockerfile is using a 1.10 image.
+(Ex: `FROM astronomerinc/ap-airflow:0.7.5-1.10.2-onbuild`).
 Now create a DAG that uses the KubePodOperator like the example below.

 ```python
 from airflow import DAG